This cheesy soup tastes amazing and is full of healthy ingredients!

 Broccoli cheddar soup ranks high on our list of favorite comfort foods.
 With each bowl chock-full of rich and creamy goodness, the soup is simply irresistible.
 Problem is, most recipes don’t go too easy on the waistline.
 Many conventional recipes call for high-fat ingredients like butter and cream.
 Likewise, store-bought versions usually carry a boatload of preservatives and sodium.
 Well lucky for you, here at Skinny Ms. we’ve brought you a full-flavored, lightened up version of the real thing.
 Our Slow Cooker Broccoli Cheddar Soup is nothing short of 100% decadence, and better yet, it won’t sabotage your waistline!

-The main focus of our recipes is to cook with whole food ingredients.
-Our slow cooker, broccoli cheddar soup recipe features fresh broccoli and other “real” ingredients, unlike the soups you find in cans or packages.
-Healthy soups can be indulgent, as long as have quality ingredients that are fresh and free of preservatives.
+The main focus of all of our recipes is to cook with whole foods, and this one is no different.
+Our lightened-up broccoli cheddar soup features fresh broccoli and other “real” ingredients.
+This differs from the to-go packages or canned soups you’d find in grocery stores.

 - 3 tablespoons olive oil

-- 4 cups chicken or vegetable broth, low sodium preferred
+- 4 cups chicken broth or vegetable broth, low sodium preferred

-- 1 pound frozen broccoli, thawed and chopped
+- 1 pound broccoli frozen, thawed and chopped

-- 3 cups shredded cheddar cheese, skim not recommended for this recipe (please buy the block and shred yourself to avoid waxes)
+- 3 cups cheddar cheese shredded, skim not recommended for this recipe, please buy the block and shred yourself to avoid waxes

 - In a frying pan, heat your oil, but don't let it get so hot it smokes.
 Using a whisk, whisk in the flour a little at a time so that the flour and oil mix well and start to bubble, and become golden in color and fragrant.